isdrw/probabilistic-benchmark-forecasts/README.md

   - Available system memory

 - Some methods (especially **Bayesian Quantile Regression**) have high memory requirements.
-- Running all scripts simultaneously may lead to crashes or interruptions.
+- Running all function calls simultaneously may lead to crashes or interruptions.

 **Recommendation:**
 - Execute only a few function calls at a time